designnoevil/DylanReadCodingForDigitalMedia2025/DylanReadCodingForDigitalMedia2025-main/Shape Of Music/ReadMe.md

 When energy is low, the polygon collapses into a line aligned to its rotation angle.
 When energy rises, the polygon reconstructs itself.
-This emerged accidentally but became central.
+This emerged accidentally with playing around but became central.

 ---